A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-• Proper calibration of the AAS is essential for accurate results.
+• Proper calibration of the AAS is crucial for accurate results.
+A minimum of five standards should be used.

-• The sample solution must be prepared carefully to avoid contamination.
+• The sample solution must be prepared carefully to minimize contamination and matrix effects.
+Matrix matching between standards and samples is often important.

 Significance: